awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/update-greengrass-core-v2.md

 The following requirements apply to deploy the nucleus component for OTA updates of the AWS IoT Greengrass Core software:
 + The Greengrass core device must have a connection to the AWS Cloud to receive the deployment\.
 + The Greengrass core device must be correctly configured and provisioned with certificates and keys for authentication with AWS IoT Core and AWS IoT Greengrass\.
 + The AWS IoT Greengrass Core software must be set up and running as a system service\.
-OTA updates don't work if you run the kernel from the JAR file, `Greengrass.jar`\.
+OTA updates don't work if you run the nucleus from the JAR file, `Greengrass.jar`\.
 For more information, see [Configure AWS IoT Greengrass as a system service](configure-greengrass-core-v2.md#configure-system-service)\.

 ## Considerations<a name="ota-update-considerations"></a>